-Compo nent Description (2) Ambient light sensor (select products only) Adjusts the brightness of the display, depending on the ambient light.
-(3) Internal microphones (2) Record sound.
-(4) Camera light (select products only) On: One or more cameras are in use.
-(5) Camera(s) (select products only) Allow(s) you to video chat, record video, and record still images.
-To use your camera, see Using a camera (select products only) on page 27.
+nent Description Internal microphones Record sound.
+Camera light (select products only) On: The camera is in use.
+Camera(s) (select products only) Allow(s) you to video chat, record video, and record still images.
+To use your camera, see Using a camera (select products only) on page 31 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Windows Hello (select products only) on page 47.
+For more information, see Windows Hello (select products only) on page 54 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(6) Camera privacy cover (select products only) By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
+Camera privacy cover (select products only) By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
 To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
 NOTE: If you have both front-facing and rear-facing cameras, when one camera lens is revealed and ready to use, the other is concealed.
-(7) WLAN antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+WLAN antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+Internal microphones Camera light (select products only) Camera(s) (select products only) Camera privacy cover (select products only) WLAN antennas (select products only)